nysenate/OpenLegislation/docs/backend/index.md

 These are references to your base data directory, staging directory, and your archive directory.

-Create these directories where you wish and ensure they are correctly referenced in `env.base`, `env.staging`, and `env.archive` respectively.
+Create these directories where you wish and ensure they are correctly referenced in `env.staging`, and `env.archive` respectively.

 #### Elasticsearch Search Configuration